 - Ensure the seeds are completely dried to the point of being brittle before packing them for storage.

-- You can place the dried seeds in a paper envelope to absorb any moisture that might get in and label it with the name and year to aid remembrance.
+- You can place the dried seeds in a paper envelope to absorb any moisture that might get in.

 - Keep the envelopes in a cool and airtight container.

-What Happens if you Forget to Water the Grass Seed?
+What Happens if You Forget to Water the Grass Seed?

 You’ll need to create a favorable condition for your grass seeds to ensure successful sprouting.
-You can make sure your grass seeds always get sufficient water by using a timed sprinkler or scheduling your watering with a simple phone alarm.
+You can ensure your grass seeds always get sufficient water by using a timed sprinkler or scheduling your watering with a simple phone alarm.
 Ensure you cover the entire grass seeds and water them evenly instead of just soaking the soil.

 How Long Does Grass Seed Take to Germinate?

 All grass seeds do not take the same amount of time to germinate.
 But generally, a typical grass seed takes about 5 to 21 days to germinate.
-Several factors affect how long your grass seed would take to germinate, such as the grass species, time of the year, weather or climatic condition, soil moisture, etc.
+Several factors affect how long your grass seed would take to germinate, such as the grass species, time of the year, weather or climatic conditions, soil moisture, etc.

-To ensure faster and more successful germination of seeds, keep in mind to select a seed type that is suitable to your local climate.
-There are two major types of seeds – warm-season and cool-season grass seeds.
+To ensure faster and more successful germination of seeds, remember to select a seed type suitable to your local climate.

-Grass varieties like buffalo, st. Augustine, Bermuda, and bahia grass are warm-season varieties.
-Cool-season varieties including perennial ryegrass, fescue, and Kentucky bluegrass would usually sprout in a week.
+Grass varieties like buffalo, St. Augustine, Bermuda, and Bahia grass are warm-season varieties.
+Cool-season varieties, including perennial ryegrass, fescue, and Kentucky Bluegrass, would usually sprout in a week.

 Here are some other activities you can carry out to ensure successful germination:

-- Ensure you keep the soil always moist but do not over-water it.
+- Ensure you keep the soil always moist, but do not over-water it.

 - The most appropriate time to sow your grass seed is in spring or autumn when the soil temperature is at least 8 degrees Celsius.